UniversalDependencies/docs/workgroups/newdoc/word_segmentation.md

 However, in exceptional cases it is possible to have “words with spaces”, i.e., there is one node with one corresponding line in the CoNLL-U format but it contains one or more word-internal space characters in the FORM (and possibly also LEMMA) field.
 The utilization of this option should be extremely limited, and alternative solutions should always be sought.
 One uncontroversial example where word-internal spaces make sense is long numbers in languages like French or Czech, where spaces are used to make the number more readable: _1&nbsp;000&nbsp;000_.

 Finally, Vietnamese is an example (and so far the only example) of a language where words with spaces are used frequently.
 The reason is that in the Vietnamese writing system, spaces delimit monosyllabic morphemes rather than words (with the exception of foreign loanwords, such as _bêtông_ in the example below, which are sometimes written without separating syllables by spaces).

-Tất cả đường bêtông nội đồng là thành quả
+The Vietnamese writing system is thus parallel to Chinese, the string between spaces corresponds to one Chinese character, and there are no visible word boundaries in the text.

     # lang = vi
     # text = Tất cả đường bêtông nội đồng là thành quả…